 Digital Education in the School of Dental Medicine blends sustainable, best-practice use of existing University tools and workflows while bringing in the latest innovative technology to amplify education from all sides.

 From our advanced online exam proctoring systems baked into our Canvas LMS (Learning Management System) to our growing XR (extended reality) integration of Augmented and Virtual Reality experiences into workshops, courses, and curriculum - the Academic Affairs and Innovation team is positively shifting the paradigm of how we educate, collaborate and build organic learning communities that thrive despite the changing logistics of today's world.

-The Office of Campus Student Services provides information and services to support and complement students' academic learning including housing information, child care resources, student organizations, activities and recreation information, learning assistance/tutoring services and more.
+The Office of Student Affairs provides information and services to support and complement students' academic learning, including housing information, childcare resources, student organizations, activities and recreation information, learning assistance/tutoring services, and more.

 International Student and Scholar Services (ISSS) welcomes you to the University of Colorado Anschutz Medical Campus.
 ISSS helps more than 1,400 international students and 500 international scholars annually from around the world to become active participants in university degree programs and teaching, research, and service at the university.
 From pre-departure to orientation, ISSS provides immigration and advising services for F-1/J-1 students, J-1 exchange scholars, H-1B/TN/E-3/O-1 temporary workers, and Legal Permanent Residence applicants.
-ISSS also provides checklists for student and scholars’ pre-arrival/current/post organization and planning, and a comprehensive international student orientation before classes begin each semester and for scholars prior to engaging in teaching, research, and service appointments.
+ISSS also provides checklists for students' and scholars’ pre-arrival/current/post-organization and planning and a comprehensive international student orientation before classes begin each semester and for scholars prior to engaging in teaching, research, and service appointments.